shivankagrawal10/Interesting-Problems/GoogleFoobar_3/P1/README.md

 - Input range: 3<= n <= 200
 ## Approach and Learning ##
 ### BruteForce.py ###
--Initial approach to get solution without regard for runtime.
+- Initial approach to get solution without regard for runtime.
 Recursively iterate through all possibilities of stair level and count which possibilities end with n stair cases.
--Realized that problem can be slightly simplified here by only checking n/2 (or n/2-1 if even) blocks for the first level, since the next level had to be >
+- Realized that problem can be slightly simplified here by only checking n/2 (or n/2-1 if even) blocks for the first level, since the next level had to be >
--Got correct answers, but when analyzing runtime computer reached ~ 8 seconds to find possibilities for n=100 blocks.
+- Got correct answers, but when analyzing runtime computer reached ~ 8 seconds to find possibilities for n=100 blocks.
 See BruteForce_Runtime.png for runtime gaph